 Keep your body engaged & upright, don’t tilt forward with head & shoulders.

 The video’s tip about keeping your knees from extending past your toes is a biggie.

-Some of you may have stiff knees or weak hip muscles.
+Given our age, I understand if you have stiff knees or weak hip muscles.

 So if you can’t get all the way to where your thighs are parallel to the floor, don’t sweat it.